bevyengine/rfcs/rfcs/45-stageless.md

    systems: HashMap<SystemId, ConfiguredSystem>,
    // Stores the fully initialized, efficient graph of ordering constraints
    // for all systems in the schedule.
-   // All labels are converted to specific systems.
+   // The properties of each set are passed down to specific systems to cache computation results.
    // `Graph` is a bikeshed-avoidance graph storage structure,
    // the exact strategy should be benchmarked
    ordering_constraints: Graph<SystemId>,
-   // Label configuration must be stored at the schedule level,
+   // Set configuration must be stored at the schedule level,
-   // rather than attached to specific label instances
+   // rather than attached to specific set instances
-   labels: HashMap<Box<dyn SystemLabel>, LabelConfig>,
+   sets: HashMap<Box<dyn SystemLabel>, SystemSetConfig>,
    // Used to check if mutation is allowed
    currently_running: bool,
 }